DavidRucinski/davidrucinski.github.io/index.md

 ### About me
 >I am currently working as a Data Analyst for Ampjack Industries Ltd. on a project-based contract.
-Most of my work is with data integrity in Nektar, I audit and clean the data using Excel / R then update our database.
+Most of my work is data integrity using a data management tool called Nektar, I also use Excel and R to assist me with my audits.
 I graduated with a Bachelor of Science (B.Sc.)
 Major in Statistics at the University of Winnipeg, Manitoba.
 Statistical analysis is a passion of mine, I am always looking at the statistics to see their relative significance and learn more about the data.
 There are many topics I wish to explore further such as <s>neural networks</s>, <s>machine learning</s>, <s>cluster analysis</s>, Bayesian data analysis, and <s>random forests</s> to name a few.
 I am enthusiastic about learning, not only in data science and statistics, but in general.
 Recently I have been learning more:

 >>* Oracle
 >>* SQL